marcory-hub/hailo_gcp/transform-and-parse-tensorflow-keras-file.md

 # Transforming and Parsing a Tensorflow Keras file (made with Teachable Machine) with Hailo suite on GCP

-This guide provides a step-by-step process for transforming and parsing a TensorFlow Keras model created with Teachable Machine using the Hailo Dataflow Compiler (from the Hailo Software Suite).
-The process involves training a model on Teachable Machine and downloading the model in Keras format.
-Then open the Google Cloud VM instance and resume the Docker container and transferring the model to the VM for further processing.
+This guide provides a step-by-step process for transforming and parsing a TensorFlow Keras model created with Teachable Machine using the Hailo Dataflow Compiler from the Hailo Software Suite.
+The process involves training a model on Teachable Machine with your own images, ensuring that 20% of your images are set aside for a representative validation set.
+Then, download the model in Keras format.
+After opening the Google Cloud VM instance and resuming the Docker container, transform and parse the model on the VM for further processing.

 - **input**: keras_model.h5